brainzest/CodeForIndia/README.md

 - Auto populated web vocabulary/sitemaps for entire information system across country which would act as entry point to find any information about govt.
 - Uniform design language (Like Material Design is the default design language for Android apps) for smooth UX.
 - Inbuilt API management system which follows NDSAP (http://dst.gov.in/ndsap.pdf) guidelines.
+-
+<strong>Proposed Solution</strong><br/>
+A common framework for all websites and a UI where any non-technical person can upload notices, announcements etc. directly without requesting anyone.
+Any new government department can request their website which can be deployed within 24 hours of request.
+All the government websites are listed on a single page which can be easily searched and indexed common-people can find them.

+Some screenshots of the website are given below:

 ![Alt text](/../master/public/uploads/image1.png?raw=true "Main Page")
 ![Alt text](/../master/public/uploads/image2.png?raw=true "Main Page")